-I’m telling you, this branch augmentation procedure is a piece of holiday plastic surgery cake.
+I’m telling you, this branch augmentation procedure is a piece of holiday-plastic-surgery cake.

 We usually put ours up the weekend after Thanksgiving and take it down the 2nd week in January.
-A couple of the branches will end up super crispy, so I just swap them out, but that happens with only about 5% of the branches.
+A couple of the branches will end up super crispy, so I just swap them out.
+That happens with only about 5% of the branches.

 I did a post at the end of the season with photos and a video of how the branches looked at the end of the holiday season.
-Check it out if you are a doubting Thomas (which I wholeheartedly support ?)
+Check it out if you are a doubting Thomas (which I wholeheartedly support).

-No more blue Christmases with scrawny trees, friends.
+No more blue Christmases with scrawny trees, friends!

 Pin this Christmas tree hack for later!
 And if try it, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this project, too!